 Could Fluctuating Pro-Sports Viewership Correlate with Divorce Rates?
 Probably Not, According to Florida Divorce Lawyer

-If political protests on the football field are contained as a thing of the past, some analysts predict an eventual resurgence in viewership, attendance and merchandising.
-With many football enthusiasts considering televised professional sports to be the holy grail of at least one spouse in most American homes, a ratings-rebound seems destined to return.
+If political protests on the football field are in the rearview mirror, some analysts predict an eventual resurgence in viewership, attendance and merchandising.
+With many football enthusiasts considering televised pro sports sacred to at least one spouse, a ratings-rebound seems destined to return.

 Kenny Leigh’s firm has 9 law offices serving the Florida metro areas of Tampa, Ft Lauderdale, West Palm Beach, Jacksonville, Fleming Island, Gainesville, Pensacola, Ft Walton Beach and Ormond Beach, with attorneys specializing in protecting the rights of men in divorce cases.

 Leigh says he cares deeply about the wellbeing of his firm’s clients.
 So much so that he authored a popular book revealing advice to men going through a divorce, entitled Bounce Back: Tips to Help Men Navigate Family Law.
 In this book, Kenny Leigh says: